 You can see this information in the Norfolk County Council’s general privacy notice on our web site or you can ask us for a copy of this information.

 We use personal information about young people who have committed criminal offences to assist us in working with these young people to reduce re-offending and anti-social behaviour.
-This includes:

 The information we hold includes information you have provided to us.
-We also receive information from:

 We may also share your personal information with:

-The information is stored electronically, on the County Council’s records management system, known as Childview.
+The information is stored electronically on the YOT’s records management system known as Childview.
 Information is also securely stored in other mediums, including email accounts and in paper files.
-We do not process your information outside of the European Economic Area.

-We do not make automated decisions about you.
+We do not make automated decisions about you and your family.

-This notice was updated in May 2018.
+This notice was updated in February 2020.